 Best men's face scrub ingredients

-Always opt for natural and certified organic ingredients, and make sure you read the label and you're 100% happy with the contents.
+Always opt for natural and certified organic ingredients, and make sure you read the label.
 If you're unsure - Google is your friend.

-Beware, a lot of companies use misleading names to cover up unsavoury ingredients - so have your wits about you!
+Beware, many companies use misleading names to cover up unsavory ingredients - so have your wits about you!

 Here's a list of natural ingredients you want in your face scrub:

-- Aloe Vera Leaf Juice - nourishing and hydrating properties, due to a combination of Vitamins A and B, folic acid, enzymes, proteins, amino acids, good fatty acids and triglycerides.
+- Aloe Vera Leaf Juice - has nourishing and hydrating properties due to a combination of Vitamins A and B, folic acid, enzymes, proteins, amino acids, good fatty acids, and triglycerides.

-- Shea Butter - anti-inflammatory and healing properties which can condition, tone and soothe your skin.
+- Shea Butter - anti-inflammatory and healing properties that can condition, tone, and soothe your skin.

 - Coconut Oil - adds a protective layer to your skin, helping it to retain moisture.

-- Witch Hazel - naturally astringent, antiseptic and cooling - an excellent cleanser, tonic and toner for the skin.
+- Witch Hazel - it's naturally astringent, antiseptic, and cooling - an excellent cleanser, tonic, and toner for the skin.